 “I still seem to be obsessing about my ex.
 She crowds into my thoughts a dozen times a day.
 I’m trying my best to forget about her, but, despite what I’ve read and the advice I’ve gotten, I CAN’T GET HER OUT OF MY HEAD!
 I feel like I’m going through my days as half a person, with nothing ahead of me but regrets about what might have been….how do I stop my thoughts?”

 Obsessing about your ex can be a normal part of breaking up – but if those thoughts are overpowering or overwhelming, then you need to find a way to take control.
 Below are six ways to stop obsessing about your ex.
-For more breakup advice, read Obsessive Love: When It Hurts Too Much to Let Go.

-Ways to Stop Obsessing About Your Ex-Girlfriend or Ex-Boyfriend
+How to Stop Obsessing About Your Ex

 Different people will find different ways to control obsessive thoughts effective…and the only way to learn what works for you is to try the one that most resonates with you first.
 If that doesn’t work after a couple of weeks, then try another technique.